fredmaggiowski/gorest/README.md

 ### A `Resource` example

-Let's suppose you have to provide an API in order to interact with your blog posts.

-You might the following features:
+Suppose you have to provide an API in order to interact with your blog posts, You might want the following features to be available:
- - GET: retrieves a post based on provided identifier;
+ - `GET`: retrieves a post based on provided identifier;
- - POST: creates a new post using data provided in the request body;
+ - `POST`: creates a new post using data provided in the request body;
- - DELETE: deletes a post based on provided identifier;
+ - `DELETE`: deletes a post based on provided identifier;

-In order to implement these features we could create the following:
+In order to implement these features you can do as follows:

 ```go
 package myresources